PaddlePaddle/FastDeploy/docs/online_serving/README.md

 # Hash values for multimodal (e.g., image/audio) inputs, used for verification or tracking.
 # Default None indicates no multimodal input or hash validation required.

+collect_metrics: Optional[bool] = False
+# Whether to return metrics information, for performance analysis or debugging (default is False, meaning no metrics are returned).
 ```

 ### Differences in Return Fields